intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/Tutorial.md

 </p>

 #### Execution and Analysis
 1. Start the real-time application if it is not already running, and output the statistics to the Grafana dashboard.
-Monitor the statistics and start in a second terminal the AI object classification demo from OpenVINO model zoo.
+Monitor the statistics and start in a second terminal the AI object classification demo from OpenVINO™ model zoo.

   ```sh
   sudo ./rt_linux_tutorial -i 1000 -s 1